OmniBrainBench: A Comprehensive Multimodal Benchmark for Brain Imaging Analysis Across Multi-stage Clinical Tasks

 \section{Introduction}

-{Brain imaging analysis has become a cornerstone of modern diagnostic and therapeutic decision-making by visualizing structural and functional abnormalities~\cite{abulnaga2025multimorph,shin2025anatomical}, detecting early pathological changes~\cite{zhang2025incomplete,huang2025ai}, and supporting longitudinal monitoring of neurological diseases~\cite{lachinov2023learning,gutbrod2025openmibood}.
-In routine practice, traditional brain imaging analysis heavily relies on the radiologist's subjective expertise, causing variability and delays.} Recently, multimodal large language models (MLLMs)~\cite{qwen2.5-VL,guo2025deepseek,grok4_2025,openai2025gpt5,anthropic2025claude45,comanici2025gemini} have demonstrated attractive promise in multimodal perception, contextual understanding, and cross-modal reasoning, significantly impacting brain imaging analysis across diverse modalities.
-However, applying these models to brain imaging diagnosis presents domain-specific challenges.
-For instance, the scarcity of brain-specific expertise and the necessity to account for clinical-specific anatomical variations pose significant hurdles~\cite{liu2025comprehensive,johnson2019mimic,irvin2019chexpert}.
-A subsequent natural question is how to design a specialized brain imaging benchmark that aligns with clinical multi-stage analysis workflows to evaluate the comprehension capability of MLLMs in brain imaging analysis~\cite{shehzad2025brain,bercea2025nova,tbkk-q937-25}.
+{Brain imaging analysis has become a cornerstone of modern diagnostic and therapeutic decision-making by visualizing structural and functional abnormalities~\cite{abulnaga2025multimorph,shin2025anatomical,jack2024overview}, detecting early pathological changes~\cite{zhang2025incomplete,huang2025ai}, and supporting longitudinal monitoring of neurological diseases~\cite{lachinov2023learning,gutbrod2025openmibood}.
+In routine practice, traditional brain imaging analysis techniques heavily rely on the subjective expertise of physicians, causing variability and delays.} Recently, multimodal large language models (MLLMs)~\cite{guo2025deepseek,grok4_2025,openai2025gpt5,comanici2025gemini} have demonstrated attractive promise in multimodal perception, contextual understanding, and cross-modal reasoning with natural images, and are expected to significantly impact brain imaging analysis across diverse modalities.
+However, applying these models to brain imaging analysis presents domain-specific challenges.
+The scarcity of brain-specific expertise and the necessity to account for clinical-specific anatomical variations pose significant hurdles~\cite{liu2025comprehensive,johnson2019mimic,irvin2019chexpert}.
+A subsequent natural question is how to design a specialized brain imaging benchmark that aligns with multi-stage clinical workflows to evaluate the comprehension capability of MLLMs in brain imaging analysis~\cite{shehzad2025brain,bercea2025nova,tbkk-q937-25}.